dotnet/AspNetCore.Docs/aspnetcore/fundamentals/file-providers.md

 ::: moniker-end

 Some file systems, such as Docker containers and network shares, may not reliably send change notifications.
-Set the `DOTNET_USE_POLLINGFILEWATCHER` environment variable to `1` or `true` to poll the file system for changes every four seconds.
+Set the `DOTNET_USE_POLLING_FILE_WATCHER` environment variable to `1` or `true` to poll the file system for changes every four seconds (not configurable).

 ## Glob patterns